m-weigand/geccoinv/docs/doc/design_overview.rst

 The aim of the *NDimInv* class is to provide a flexible inversion framework for the implementation of specific inversion problems.
 As such it is not meant to be used directly to fit data to a model.
-Here a specific user interface should be implemented (i.e. the debye_decomposition routine:
+Here a specific user interface should be implemented (i.e. the Debye decomposition routines, see documentation of *DD_Interfaces*).
-:doc:`programs/dd_single`).
 However, another aim of the *NDimInv* class is to allow for a relatively easy use with the IPython Notebook (e.g. for the in-depth analysis of certain fitting problems)

 A typical inversion consists of the following steps: